 Tales from the Tread: Extraordinary Eleanor Bliss

-Following my graduation from Smith College, my mother and I went to Denver and made the arduous all-day journey to Steamboat Springs so that I could attend the Perry-Mansfield Performing Arts Camp, commonly known as P-M.
+Following my graduation from Smith College, my mother and I went to Denver and made the arduous daylong journey to Steamboat Springs, so that I could attend the Perry-Mansfield Performing Arts Camp, commonly known as P-M.

-When my parents died in 1948, I moved back to Steamboat Springs to join my friend Marjorie Perry.
+When my parents died in 1948, I moved back to Steamboat Springs to join my dear friend Marjorie.
 Moving back to Colorado was one of the most satisfying times of my life.
-I purchased a ranch overlooking Strawberry Park and lived in the existing ranch house until I built my home on top of the ridge in 1958–a home I called “Sky High.”
+I purchased a ranch overlooking Strawberry Park and lived in the existing ranch house until I built my home on top of the ridge in 1958 — a home I called “Sky High.”

 Another highlight of my life was in 1972 when I was part of a group who formed the Steamboat Springs Council for the Arts and Humanities.
-I headed the committee to renovate the old train depot, which is now the Arts Council’s home, now known as Steamboat Creates.
+I headed the committee to renovate the old train depot, which became the Arts Council’s home, now known as Steamboat Creates.